DennisJunior247/interview-task/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `Technologies used `

 styled components - same with emotionjs(css in js) context api instead of redux - The project is not that large to use a heavy lib like redux, the context architecture is redux like still.

 ### `isues encountered`

-the sortby functionality is not working because i belive that the api should provide a query string where the sort queries will be passed in other to sortby
+The sortby functionality is not working because i belive that the api should provide a query where the sort queries will be passed in other to sortby , which was't provided

 ### `Deployed link`

 see there []